Community Outreach

 Family and Farm Day

 Family and Farm Day is held each year in mid-September.
-Have fun in a family atmosphere while learning about Virginia’s largest and oldest industry, AGRICULTURE.
+Everyone is welcome to enjoy the fun in a family atmosphere while learning about Virginia’s largest and oldest industry, AGRICULTURE.
 Test your navigating skills in the corn maze.
-Express your artistic abilities with grain art and pine cone bird feeders.
+Express your artistic abilities making grain art and pine cone bird feeders.
 See sheep, goats, cows, chickens, and alpacas.
-Milk a cow.
-Hold a live fish.
-Learn how bees make honey and about spinning yarn.
+Milk a cow, hold a live fish, learn how bees make honey and about spinning yarn.
 See what we make from peanuts, soybeans, corn, wheat, and cotton.
-Food will be available on the premises.
+Food is available on the premises.

 Agriculture Awareness Day

-Hands-on inquiry-based learning activities are conducted to educate the next generation about all the exciting aspects of agriculture and science.
-Ideas and issues discussed in the classroom are brought to life right in front of the students.
-The learning activities are conducted by Virginia Cooperative Extension, Piedmont Soil and Water Conservation District, Fort Pickett Departments of Forestry and Environmental Office, Natural Resources Conservation Service, Virginia Farm Bureau, Nottoway Chapter of Future Farmers of America, Richlands Dairy, and Cedar Hill Farm.
+Hands-on inquiry-based learning activities are conducted to educate the next generation about the exciting aspects of agriculture and science.
+Ideas and issues discussed in the classroom are brought to life for students.
+The learning activities are conducted by Virginia Cooperative Extension, Piedmont Soil and Water Conservation District, Fort Barfoot Departments of Forestry and Environmental Office, Natural Resources Conservation Service, Virginia Farm Bureau, Nottoway Chapter of Future Farmers of America, Richlands Dairy, and Cedar Hill Farm.
 The program is designed for third grade students and contributes to the students’ preparation for the Standards of Learning test.
-Students crawled through a soil tunnel, studied vermiculture (composting with worms), learned about erosion and the water cycle, what plants and trees need to grow, ATV safety, and how simple machines they use every day work.
-There were also a cow with two calves, a sheep and lamb, a horse, and baby chicks.
+Students crawl through a soil tunnel, study vermiculture (composting with worms), learn about erosion and the water cycle, what plants and trees need to grow, ATV safety, and how simple machines they use every day work.
+There are also opportunites for students to interact with the animals, such as a cow with calves, a sheep and lamb, a horse, and baby chicks.